 This energetic and engaging exploration of percussion and poetry introduces students to how rhythms and spoken word can awaken their inner artists.
-Through poetry and percussive sound, students are awakened to both verbal and non-verbal ways to express themselves while learning to develop their own unique voices—one word, one beat at a time.
+Students connect to both verbal and non-verbal ways to express themselves while learning to develop their own unique voices—one word, one beat at a time.
 Topics covered by Poetry Meets Percussion include the following: […]

 Using figurative language and image to spark the imagination, students explore memory through creative writing with Eloise Bruce.
 Guided by the five senses, students use their personal experiences and emotions for inspiration as they write their own original poems.
 The results are carefully crafted memory poems expressed in vivid sensory language.